avantifellows/af-airbyte/README.md

 ssh -i $SSH_KEY -L 8000:localhost:8000 ubuntu@$INSTANCE_IP
 ```

-### 2. To install Docker, run the following command in your SSH session on the instance terminal:
+<b>2.
+To install Docker, run the following command in your SSH session on the instance terminal:</b>

 ```
 sudo yum update -y